YouTube Creator Awards: Diamond Creator Award

 Awarded to channels that reach or surpass 10 million subscribers.
 It is made of silver-plated metal inset with a large piece of colorless crystal in the shape of a play button triangle.
 When introduced during VidCon 2015, 35 channels qualified for the award.
-As of 22 June 2025, there are over 1,000 channels that have reached this level.
+As of 5 July 2026, there are over 3,000 channels that have reached this level.

 Custom Creator Award

 Formerly awarded to channels that reach or surpass 50 million subscribers.
-Since September 1, 2020, it is the sole award to be missing from the Creator Awards FAQ.
+As of September 1, 2020, it is the sole award to be missing from the Creator Awards FAQ.
 However, it continued to be granted at YouTube's discretion after this date.
 PewDiePie gave the nickname of Ruby Creator Award to this award, as he received a ruby-colored award in the shape of his channel's logo.
 The color can vary per creator, however: for example, T-Series received a colorless award, while Blackpink received a black award on top of a pink base.
-As of 27 October 2025, 90 channels have reached this level, but this playbutton is no longer awarded, although some channels received custom playbuttons for other milestones (e.g. America's Got Talent for 20 million and MrBeast for 200 million).
+As of 9 April 2026, 101 channels have reached this level, but this playbutton is no longer awarded, although some channels received custom playbuttons for other milestones (e.g. America's Got Talent for 20 million and MrBeast for 200 million).

 Red Diamond Creator Award

 Awarded to channels that reach or surpass 100 million subscribers.
 Inspired by the Diamond Creator Award, it features a play button triangle with a large dark red crystal.
 It was added to the Creator Awards FAQ by September 1, 2020.

-As of 27 October 2025, there are 14 channels that have reached this level:
+As of 12 March 2026, there are 17 channels that have reached this level: